Every cold needs a good Strategy

 Cold FAid™ kit

-Directions: Unzip the bag.
+Directions: Unzip the case.
 Review the informational insert.
-Pack the bag with:
+Pack the case with:

 - Cold Relief Zinc Lozenges